Palm Springs & Joshua Tree

 TWIN PALMS “SINATRA HOUSE” Commissioned by Frank Sinatra and designed by E. Stewart Williams, Twin Palms was the singer’s holiday house.
 It is now available to rent for events or stays.

-THE COLONY PALMS HOTEL A 1930s Moroccan-style hotel with perfect poolside cabanas for basking under the hot desert sun.
+THE COLONY PALMS HOTEL A 1930s Moroccan-style hotel reminiscent of the Beverly Hills Hotel with perfect poolside cabanas for basking under the hot desert sun.
 We also recommend the Purple Palm restaurant, named after the infamous Purple Gang mob.

 HOLIDAY HOUSE This boutique hotel was originally designed by architect Herbert W. Burns.
 Today, it has been reimagined by interior designer Mark D. Sikes.
 The property features midcentury-inspired elements centered around Gio Ponti’s tile-work, and includes works by David Hockney, Roy Liechtenstein, Herb Ritts, Alex Katz and Mr. Brainwash, with a garden sculpture by Donald Sultan.